TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

    pages will be cleared as well and changes of an offer will show up immediately.

-Internally, TYPO3 manages an index of all relationships between two datasets the so-called *RefIndex*.
-Due to this index it's possible to show the number of associated datasets in the list module's column *[Ref.]*.
+Internally, TYPO3 manages an index of all relationships between two data sets the so-called *RefIndex*.
+Due to this index it's possible to show the number of associated data sets in the list module's column *[Ref.]*.
 By clicking on the number you get further information about the incoming and outgoing references of the dataset.
-This index is automatically updated when any datasets get edited.
-The configuration `config.tx_extbase.persistence.updateReferenceIndex = 1` effects an update when datasets get edited in the Frontend though it is normally deactivated due to its huge effects on performance.
+This index is automatically updated when any data sets get edited.
+The configuration `config.tx_extbase.persistence.updateReferenceIndex = 1` effects an update when data sets get edited in the Frontend though it is normally deactivated due to its huge effects on performance.

 Before calling a Repository's methods they need to be instantiated at first